EPCCed/eidf-docs/docs/services/gpuservice/training/L6_devspace_adv.md

 Using DevSpace's local image registry functionality is a little tricky due to the requirement for resource limits on the EIDF cluster in all deployment specs.
-This isn't done or supported by DevSpace but a custom DevSpace has been created to overcome this (multiple DevSpaces can be dependencies or imported into each other, but that is another topic).
+This isn't done or supported by DevSpace but a custom DevSpace configuration has been created to overcome this (multiple DevSpaces can be dependencies or imported into each other, but that is another topic).

 We have setup and tested a patch for the default DevSpace image registry deployment which you can get by importing the DevSpace [`eidf-devspace-imagereg`](https://git.ecdf.ed.ac.uk/epcc_k8s/devspace/eidf-devspace-imagereg).
 Add the import to your `devspace.yaml`.